New Discoveries within the Herkimer Mining District

 The Sawtooth Termination:On the bottom of some Herkimer diamonds is an unusual sawtooth termination - slide 2Similar feature found on Herkimer diamond like crystals from Pakistan - shown in slide 3.

-Birds Eye Spheres:Birds eye spheres are named so because sometimes the spheres form in the shape of eye with an eye brow.
+Birds Eye Spheres:Birds eye spheres are named so (by Kathryn S.) because sometimes the spheres form in the shape of eye with an eye brow.
 Shown in slide 1.
 These unique hopper spheres occur in several mines as inclusions and form varied effects as inclusions (see asterisk).
 The photo data indicate that these form at the contact between liquid hydrocarbon and quartz bearing solutions.

 An interwoven mixture of blades, rods, arches, hydrocarbon and often fragments - slides 5 and 6.
 See the crystal frost page.